EndPointCorp/end-point-blog/2025/08/processing-payments-with-authorize-net-in-a-blazor-app.md

 We also have a `DisposeAsync` method that's necessary for disposing resources like the `DotNetObjectReference` and `IJSObjectReference` instances.

-Notice also how we're using a few configuration settings here: `AuthNetEnvironment`, `AuthNetLoginId`, `AuthNetClientKey` and `WebApiUrl`.
+Notice also how we're using a few configuration settings here: `AuthNetEnvironment`, `AuthNetLoginId`, `AuthNetClientKey`, and `WebApiUrl`.
 These are defined in `BlazorAuthorizeNet.Frontend/wwwroot/appsettings.json`.
 Something like this:

 ```json
 // BlazorAuthorizeNet.Frontend/wwwroot/appsettings.json